giacomogagliano/invitationNFT/README.md

 2 - restart minting <br>
 3 - burn unused tokens who are older than 3 days (tokens which didnt log into the dAPP and tokens which logged but didnt performe the required action <br>

+*the dependency cutter can be either a timebomb or a kill button.

 # Front End Version v0.0
 I just started out using the Open Zeppelin files.
 I woul like to make this contract as light weight as possible to minimize users deployment gas fees, I actually still don't know how to do this, but I know it is possible!!